shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 While there is no definitive measure of model convergence, several measures are routinely applied.
 These criteria include a low maximum gradient (\ensuremath{7.01333\times 10^{-5}}), inversion of the Hessian (passed), acceptable fits to data (passed), and reasonable parameter values (passed).

 Model efficiency was explored by doing a short run Bayesian analysis using the Random Walk Metropolis with 2000 draws, keeping all the draws and examining the fast mixing parameters.
 Those estimated parameters that do not move much from the initial values slow the model down and are recommended to be fixed at the starting value [@monnahan_overcoming_2019].
-This resulted in the fixing of three selectivity parameters (Figure \ref{fig:pairs-plot-fast}).
+This resulted in the fixing of three selectivity parameters during the selectivity estimation stage of model construction (Figure \ref{fig:pairs-plot-fast}).

 An extra effort was given to ensure the model did not rest on a local likelihood minimum.
 This was done by starting the minimization process from dispersed parameter values away from the maximum likelihood estimates to determine if the approach found a better model fit (i.e., minimum negative log-likelihood value).
 Starting parameters used a jitter shift value of 0.01.
 This was repeated 100 times with 17 out of 100 runs returned to the reference model likelihood (Figure \ref{fig:jitter}).
 A better fit, lower negative log-likelihood model was not found in any of remaining runs.
 The model did not experience convergence issues when provided reasonable starting values.
 Through the jittering and likelihood profiles, the present reference model represents the best fit to the data given the assumptions made.

-## Base Model Results
+## Reference Model Results

 #### Fits to the Data